Nazi War Crimes and Japanese Imperial Government Records Interagency Working Group

 The Nazi War Crimes and Japanese Imperial Government Records Interagency Working Group is a United States government interagency group, which is tasked with locating, identifying, inventorying, and recommending for declassification classified U.S. records relating to Nazi German and Imperial Japanese war crimes.

 The group was created by the Nazi War Crimes Disclosure Act (NWCDA), passed in 1998, and the Japanese Imperial Government Disclosure Act of 2000 (JIGDA).
-The Interagency Working Group (IWG) has declassified an estimated 8 million pages of documents from the Office of Strategic Services, the Central Intelligence Agency, the Federal Bureau of Investigation, and Army intelligence.
+The Interagency Working Group (IWG) has declassified an estimated 8 million pages of documents from the Office of Strategic Services (OSS), the Central Intelligence Agency (CIA), the Federal Bureau of Investigation (FBI), and Army intelligence.
 The group issued three reports to Congress between 1999 and 2007.

-Some of the declassified documents center on reports of the Japanese exploitation of 'comfort women' before and during World War II, and the FBI and CIA's investigations of Adolf Hitler's possible survival of the war.
+Some of the declassified documents center on reports of the Japanese exploitation of 'comfort women' before and during World War II, as well as the FBI and CIA's investigations of Adolf Hitler's possible survival after the war ended.

 History

 The group was created by the Nazi War Crimes Disclosure Act, passed in 1998, and the Japanese Imperial Government Disclosure Act of 2000.
 Between 1999 and 2016, the working group declassified and opened to the public an estimated 8 million pages of documents, including 1.2 million pages of Office of Strategic Services records, over 100,000 pages of Central Intelligence Agency files, more than 350,000 pages of Federal Bureau of Investigation subject files, and nearly 300,000 pages of Army intelligence files.
-The IWG has issued three reports to Congress (in October 1999, March 2002, and April 2007), and it issues news releases and occasional newsletters.
+The IWG has issued three reports to Congress (in October 1999, March 2002, and April 2007) and it issues news releases and occasional newsletters.

 On March 25, 2005, President George W. Bush signed into law legislation pushing back the group's sunset date to March 2007.
 Documents related to the project have been released as late as 2017.

 Summary

 Nazi War Crimes

-Documents declassified under the Nazi War Crimes Disclosure Act, which began to be released online by the early 2010s, included hundreds of pages of documents compiled by the FBI and CIA in relation to the health, psychological profile, and possible whereabouts of Adolf Hitler in the unlikely event of his survival following the end of World War II.
-Additional documents related to Hitler's possible survival were released in late 2017 in tandem with the release of files related to the investigation of the assassination of John F. Kennedy.
-Earlier in 2017, excerpts from Kennedy's diary were published online revealing that he believed in mid-1945 that Hitler might have survived the end of the war in Europe.
+Documents declassified under the Nazi War Crimes Disclosure Act, which began to be released online by the early 2010s, included hundreds of pages of documents compiled by the FBI and CIA in relation to the health, psychological profile, and possible survival of Adolf Hitler following the end of World War II in Europe (when Western scholars believe he died by suicide).
+One report to the CIA included a purported photograph of Hitler in Colombia, South America, the authenticity of which the agency did not endorse.
+Additional documents related to Hitler's possible survival were released in late 2017 along with files related to the investigation of the assassination of John F. Kennedy.